Session Security in PHP: The Three Problems That Are Invisible Until They Are Not

 Session Hijacking: When the Attacker Steals the Session ID After It Is Set

-Session hijacking is when an attacker obtains a valid session ID through some means and uses it to impersonate the user without their knowledge.
+Session hijacking covers several different attack paths, all of which share the same goal: obtaining a valid session ID and using it to impersonate the user.
 The most common methods are network eavesdropping, cross-site scripting, and physical device access.

 ini_set('session.cookie_httponly', 1);